fleetdm/fleet/articles/config-less-fleetd-agent-deployment.md

 Deploying Fleet's agent across a diverse range of devices often involves the crucial step of enrolling each device.
 Traditionally, this involves [packaging](https://fleetdm.com/docs/using-fleet/fleetd#packaging)  `fleetd` with configuration including the enroll secret and server URL.
 While effective, an alternative offers more flexibility in your deployment process.
 This guide introduces a different approach for deploying Fleet's agent without embedding configuration settings directly into `fleetd`.
 Ideal for IT administrators who prefer to generate a single package and maintain greater control over the distribution of enrollment secrets and server URLs, this method simplifies the enrollment process across macOS and Windows hosts.

-Emphasizing adaptability and convenience, this approach allows for a more efficient way to manage device enrollments.
-Let’s dive into how to deploy Fleet's agent using this alternative method, ensuring a more open and flexible deployment process.
+This approach emphasizes adaptability and convenience and allows for a more efficient way to manage device enrollments.
+Let’s explore how to deploy Fleet's agent using this alternative method, ensuring a more open and flexible deployment process.

 ## For macOS: